Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Lipodermatosclerosis

-Lipodermatosclerosis can be treated with a combination of exercise, weight reduction, compression stockings, leg elevation and radio frequency ablation (RFA) and Ultrasounded Guided Sclerotherapy (UGS)
+Lipodermatosclerosis can be treated with a combination of exercise, weight reduction, compression stockings, leg elevation and Radio Frequency Ablation (RFA) and Ultrasounded Guided Sclerotherapy (UGS)

 Swelling in the legs, Oedema